ZihaoChenz/Dinov2_Matching/README.md

 ```
 - **CheckFolder**: Path to the folder containing the check images
 - **OutputFolder**: Path to save the output
+- **model**: Path of your own model, default is dinov2 pretrained model

 Example:
 ```bash